Osaze Odemwingie

 Odemwingie was playing for La Louviere of Belgium then and there were scores and scores of top quality foreign based players in Europe.
 He was one of the youngest players in that squad that finished third place behind Morocco and winners cum host Tunisia.
 He was 22.
 Six other players were 21 and Greg Etafia the youngest was 19.

-Need to know HOW TO SELL BOOKS ON AMAZON COMPLETE GUIDE FOR 2024
+Learn HOW TO SELL BOOKS ON AMAZON COMPLETE GUIDE

 The first choice goalkeeper in that tournament was Vincent Enyeama who then played for Enyimba International FC of Aba.
 Two other reserve goalkeepers Austin Ejide and Greg Etafia were playing for Etoile du Sahel of Tunisia and Maroka Swallows of South Africa.